roseflow-ai/roseflow-tiktoken/README.md

 | `p50k_base`             | Code models, `text-davinci-002`, `text-davinci-003`                       |
 | `p50k_edit`             | Use for edit models like `text-davinci-edit-001`, `code-davinci-edit-001` |
 | `r50k_base` (or `gpt2`) | GPT-3 models like `davinci`                                               |

+If a model is not provided or is unknown to the library, it will default to `cl100k_base` encoding.

 ## Development